Random close packing fraction of bidisperse discs: theoretical derivation

-\underline{The densest packing fraction}: Anticipating that disordered packings of only $3$-cells may be topologically impossible, the ideal packing should comprise only $3$- and $4$-cells, whose packing fractions are \beq \Phi = \frac{Q_{3}\bar{S}^{disc}_3 + \left(1-Q_{3}\right)\bar{S}^{disc}_4}{Q_{3}\bar{S}_3 + \left(1-Q_{3}\right)\bar{S}_4} \ . \eeq $\Phi_{RCP}(p,D)$ is achieved when $Q_3=Q_{3max}(p,D)$ and, to calculate it, requires the averages $\bar{S}^{disc}_4(p,D)$ and $\bar{S}_4(p,D)$.
-These are derived in detail in the supplemental material~\cite{SM}.
-While $\Phi_{RCP}(p,D)$ can be calculated to any precision, using (\ref{Phi4}), a closed form for it is very cumbersome and it was calculated numerically for a hundred values of $p$ and ten values of $1\leq D\leq D_{max}$.
-A typical example for $D=3.0$ is shown in Fig.~\ref{fig:D3phi3phi4phi34} and the aggregated results for the values of $D$ in Fig.~\ref{fig:phi3phi4phi34}.
-In both these figures, the plots of $\Phi_{RCP}(p,D)$ are flanked by the upper bound, derived above, and the lower bound, derived next.
+As mentioned, $\phi_{RCP}$ corresponds to the packing fraction of a packing that contains only $3$- and $4$-cells at cell fractions that assure disorder, i.e. $Q_{3max}$ and $Q_4=1-Q_{3max}$.
+The packing's total area then consist only of $\bar{S}_3$ and $\bar{S}_4$, and that occupied by the discs of $\bar{S}^{disc}_3$ and $\bar{S}^{disc}_4$.
+Inspecting relation (\ref{Phi4}), $\phi_{RCP}(p,D)$ is achieved by minimising the fraction of $4$-cells while still inhibiting crystallisation, i.e., when $Q_3=Q_{3max}(p,D)$.
+To calculate it requires the averages $\bar{S}^{disc}_4(p,D)$ and $\bar{S}_4(p,D)$, which are derived in the supplemental material~\cite{SM}.
+All the quantities in relation (\ref{Phi4}) can be written in closed form, albeit very cumbersome, and $\phi_{RCP}(p,D)$ can be calculated to any desired precision.
+For the purpose of this report, its value was calculated numerically for a 100 values of $0\leq p\leq1$ and 11 values of $1\leq D\leq D_{max}$.
+A typical example for $D=3.0$, including the upper bound and lower bounds, is shown in Fig.~\ref{fig:D3phi3phi4phi34} and the aggregated curves for all $D$ are shown in Fig.~\ref{fig:phi3phi4phi34}.

-Within a central region of $p$, $\Phi_{RCP}$ coincides with the upper bound for all $D$.
-This is because $Q_{3max}=1$ there and those packings are disordered even if they could comprise, hypothetically, only $3$-cells.
-This issue is discussed in more detail below.
-Significantly, an inspection of the plots reveals that, for every size ratio, the maximal possible value of $\Phi_{RCP}$ coincides with the upper bound.
-An observation that should aid planning compositions of bidisperse packings. \\

-\underline{ Exact lower bound on $\Phi_{RCP}$}: Focusing on packings of only $3$- and $4$-cells, it should be noted that the packing are disordered for all $1\leq D<D_{max}$ and any value of $p$ when $Q_{3max}=0.562236...$.
-As $\Phi$ is a monotonically increasing function of $Q_{3max}$, substituting this value in relation (\ref{Phi4}) provides an exact and rigorous lower bound on $\Phi_{RCP}$, irrespective of $D$ (even when $D\to1$),